isomerpages/moe-dazhongpri/_dazhong-experience/Dare To Learn/Information & Communications Technology.md

 <p>3. <strong>Basic login skills </strong>to school Chromebook and SLS with
 MIMS credentials.</p>
 <p>4. <strong>Touch-typing</strong> proficiency</p>
+<h4><strong>Primary 3 DLTS</strong></h4>
+<p>The P3 Digital Literacy plan encompasses a comprehensive approach to developing
+students' digital skills across various domains.
+In Digital Responsibility, students will learn internet etiquette and appreciate diversity and social cohesion through CCE FTGP lessons.
+Device and Software Operations will cover basic operation of applications, such as using video conferencing tools in self-paced SLS lessons and learning to use presentation software in Science classes to create reports and presentations.
+In Digital Communication, Collaboration, and Participation, students will understand visual literacy and use digital creation tools in Art to efficiently produce digital artefacts.
+They will also learn to work collaboratively using online bulletin boards to share information as part of the MTL Reading Programme.</p>
+<p></p>
 <h4>Science Lesson Learning through the Inquiry and Acquisition Learning Experience</h4>
 <div class="isomer-image-wrapper">
 <img style="width:60%" height="auto" width="100%" src="/images/ict4.png">